linuxwolf/expecto/README.md

 ### Flags

 The following "flag" properties are used to modify the assertion that follows them.
+There are two built-in flags, and mixins can provide others.

 Some important notes:

 * Not all modifiers are supported by all assertions
 * Once an assertion is processed in a chain, all previously-set flags are cleared

-#### `deep`
+#### `deep` flag

 Modifies the succeeding assertion to perform a deep check instead of a strict or shallow check.